asad-gulshair/Flange-Dimension-Compliance-System/README.md

 | Deployment | Docker, REST APIs |

+Working
+The system determines Pass/Fail compliance for each flange according to applicable industry standards.

 Dataset and code will be availlabe as per request and only for reserch purpose not for professioanl use.